decalage2/oletools/README.md

 -----------------------------------

 - **olebrowse**: A simple GUI to browse OLE files (e.g. MS Word, Excel, Powerpoint documents), to view and extract individual data streams.
 - **xxxswf2**: a script to detect, extract and analyze Flash objects (SWF) that may be embedded in files such as MS Office documents (e.g. Word, Excel), which is especially useful for malware analysis.
+- and a few others (coming soon)

 News
 ----